Diezel2001/ProjectDrift/docs/msp/pyMsp_docs.md

 ## how to import main msp class
 > from pyMsp import msp

-## how to import datatype classes
-> from pyMsp import nameData

 ## Sample Code
 > from pyMsp import msp
 >